Fati-810/Short-Portfolio/README.md

 # Technical Overview (Behind the Scenes):

-Built with HTML, CSS, and Bootstrap for a clean and responsive layout.
+Built with HTML and CSS for a simple and clean layout.

 FontAwesome Icons & Google Fonts for modern typography and icons.